 "Alex and Monica are a pleasure to work with and we like that we get to deal directly with them.
 They provide a service on par with that offered by some of the larger design and development studios, at cost effective prices."

 "Our new website provides the foundation that we can then start to build a better brand design and customer journey from.
-Onscreen lead to halving our client acquisition cost which is a significantly improved our conversion rate.
+Almond lead to halving our client acquisition cost which is a significantly improved our conversion rate.
 We are also able to increase the cost of our service because the customer experience is sharp, right from the start."

 Alex has been building digital things for 13 years, which pretty much makes him a grandfather of the industry.